Baking Pot: Excavations

+The site has an area of about nine square kilometers.
 In the 1920s, A.H.
 Anderson first conducted archaeological research at Baking Pot after some materials from the site were used in the construction of the western highway.
-Later excavations by Oliver Ricketson, Gordon Willey in the 1950s and William Bullard and Mary Bullard completed major excavations in the 1960s,.
+Later excavations by Oliver Ricketson (a single season in 1924 on behalf of the Carnegie Institution), Gordon Willey in the 1950s and William Bullard and Mary Bullard (a single season in 1962) completed major excavations in the 1960s.
 Wiley is best known for his excavations and settlement research at Barton Ramie and for his focus on Maya households during a time when most people were only focused on elite.
-Limited work was done at the site during the 1920s, 1950s, and 1960s until the Belize Valley Archeological Reconnaissance Project started working there in the 1990s, with its work continuing into the 21st century with BVAR researchers working under the direction of Dr. Jaime Awe, including Jim Conlon, Jim Aimers, Josalyn Ferguson, Jennifer Piehl, Carolyn Audet, Christophe Helmke, and Julie Hoggarth.
+Beginning in 1992 the Belize Valley Archeological Reconnaissance Project started working at Baking Pot, with its work continuing into the 21st century with BVAR researchers working under the direction of Dr. Jaime Awe, including Jim Conlon, Jim Aimers, Josalyn Ferguson, Jennifer Piehl, Carolyn Audet, Christophe Helmke, and Julie Hoggarth.
+Among the finds were 110 grooved stones of which half were intact enough to examine.
+Their function is unknown.

 A complex water management system exists at the site, including a series of aguadas and seasonal streams, along with the presence of drains in the palace complex, work to feed water from the foothills to the south down through the site and into the aduadas before dumping into the Belize River.
 Baking Pot is named after large pots were found by archaeologists that were once used to boil chicle.
 At the Bedran group nearby, a house group that was excavated, burial grave goods were found including painted ceramic vessels with a primary standard sequence around the top dated to the Early Classic.
-These vessels were cacao drinking vessels and were thought to contain a placename:

-Four Water Place, although this is now reinterpreted as a royal title.
+These vessels were cacao drinking vessels and were thought to contain a placename—Four Water Place—although this is now reinterpreted as a royal title.
 There are no carved monuments at Baking Pot, although several uncarved stelae and uncarved altars have been found.